Sainty717/Mycelium/README.md

 - **Mycelium Admin Panel**: [http://localhost/admin](http://localhost/admin)

-### Enable HTTPS
+### Enable HTTPS (in progress)
-There is a HTTPS file there but you will need to add your key and perm to the docker compose and local directory.
+Replace the Nginx conf with nginx-https.conf
+Insure your adding
+        ssl_certificate /path/to/your/certificate.pem;
+        ssl_certificate_key /path/to/your/privatekey.pem;